Why 1 Serpent is Better Than 100

 Assumptions

-One of the problems raised in this week’s parasha is free will.
-Does Paro have free will?
-In other words, does Paro have the capacity to say to himself,
+One of the problems raised in this week’s parsha is free will.
+Does Pharaoh have free will?
+In other words, does Pharaoh have the capacity to say to himself,

-“Yes, I understand what Moshe and Aharon are telling me and showing me.
+“Yes, I understand what Moses and Aaron are telling me and showing me.
 I am now convinced that Hashem is God.
 Because I have this clarity, I now know that the proper course of action is to allow the Jewish people to leave Egypt.”

-My approach in understanding the beginning of Sefer Shemot is that Paro did have free will.
+My approach in understanding the beginning of Sefer Shemot is that Pharaoh did have free will.

-Also, is Paro faced with two competing claims that are equally convincing?
+Also, is Pharaoh faced with two competing claims that are equally convincing?
 If one claim is clearly superior to the other, then not much of a choice is involved.

-We need to understand exactly the nature of the choice that Paro was facing.
+We need to understand exactly the nature of the choice that Pharaoh was facing.

 Encounters